 8. In 2018, House of Highlights was in the lead with video engagement on social media, with 1,077.74 million actions.

-9. 20.3% of users have never made a purchase based on online or social media ads in January 2019.
+9. Advertising statistics show that 20.3% of users have never made a purchase based on online or social media ads in January 2019.

 10. Branding facts: The news held 51% of the categorical share on Facebook in 2018.